 '''

-interface

-function setvbuf(lu, typ, size, buf)
+integer function setvbuf(lu, typ, size, buf)

+integer lu

+integer typ

-integer setvbuf, lu, typ, size
+integer size

 character () buf

-end function

-end interface

 '''

 Fortran I/O supports 3 types of buffering:

 - Fully buffered: on output, data is written once the buffer is full.
 On input, the buffer is filled when an input operation is requested and the buffer is empty. - Line buffered: on output, data is written when a newline character is inserted in the buffer or when the buffer is full.
 On input, if an input operation is encountered and the buffer is empty, the buffer is filled until a newline character is encountered. - Unbuffered: No buffer is used.
 Each I/O operation is completed as soon as possible.
 In this case, the typ and size arguments are ignored.